 The Myth.
 The Legend.
 The Whip.
 The Dole Whip.
 Or in this case, the Dole Whip Float!

 Dole Whip is a soft serve pineapple flavored frozen treat that you can find at the entrance to Adventureland in front of the Enchanted Tiki Room.
 You can order just the Dole Whip itself or as a float in pineapple juice, complete with a little drink umbrella.
 Here’s our little secret for avoiding the ever-present line (it seems the Dole Whip has quite a cult of followers).
-If you plan to watch the Enchanted Tiki Room show, the line to purchase Dole Whip is often much shorter on the attraction side.
-You can enjoy your refreshing treat while you wait for the next show or while you cool off in the dark and air-conditioned show.
+Use the Disneyland mobile ordering service through the Disneyland app to skip the line!
+You can enjoy your refreshing treat inside the Enchanted Tiki Room while you cool off in the dark and air-conditioned show.
+Adventurous Dole Whip lovers can also hop on over to the Tropical Hideaway in Adventureland for more options including Dole Whip floats, Loaded Whip, and pineapple Dole Whip swirled either orange or raspberry.
+These treats are so refreshing on a hot day!
 Here are some more tips on staying cool at Disneyland.

 Crunch on a Giant Pickle